tektoncd/dashboard/DEVELOPMENT.md

 PUT /v1/namespaces/<namespace>/credentials/<id>
 Update credential by ID
 Request body must contain id, username, password, type ('accesstoken' or 'userpass'), description and the URL that the credential will be used for (e.g. the Git server)
-Returns HTTP code 200 and nothing else if the credential was updated OK Returns HTTP code 400 if a bad request was provided or if an error occurs updating the credential
+Returns HTTP code 201 if the credential was updated OK and sets the 'Content-Location' header Returns HTTP code 400 if a bad request was provided or if an error occurs updating the credential
 ```